x-hgg-x/goecsengine/README.md

 ## Description

 ### Components
-This package contains engine components used for displaying sprites and text and managing UI.
+This package contains engine components used for displaying sprites and text and managing animations and UI.

 ### Loader
 This package contains functions for loading entities with components from a TOML file.